MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-small-holographic-objects.md

 This article provides tips for working with these types of objects.

-## Creating a 3D image of an object or part of an object
+## Using a 3D image together with a real-world object

-Creating a 3D image of an object (a machine, for example) or part of an object offers the following advantages over attaching holograms directly to original physical object:
+Creating a 3D image of an object (a machine, for example) or part of an object offers the following advantages over attaching holograms directly to a real-world objct:

 - When you attach 3D pointers to an image, the pointers always stay in the exact same position relative to the image, so they're very precise.